dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 * a generic type declaration (class, mixin, type alias) and then the result is an instantiated type literal.
 * a generic function declaration (top-level, static or local),
-* a generic instance method of a known interface type, or
+* an instance method whose static type is a generic function type, or
 * any other expression which evaluates to a generic function, in which case the result is a non-generic function value.

 When followed by an argument list, we do instantiated invocation (of the unnamed constructor for types) instead of instantiation.